theNewDynamic/gohugo-theme-ananke/readme.md

+HUGO Default theme readme

 ### [wip] A Base theme for [Hugo](http://gohugo.io/), a framework for building websites.

-A base theme for Hugo sites.
-Though it looks like a theme, the intent is to provide a solid starting place for Hugo sites and include best practices for performance, A11y, and rapid development.
+The intent of this theme is to provide a solid starting place for Hugo sites and include best practices for performance, accessibility, and rapid development.

 Features